MrToph/c4-stats/README.md

-> 🚧  code requires a timesheet csv to run
+> 🚧  code requires a timesheet CSV to run.
+I removed mine for privacy reasons.

 # c4-stats